ACM SIGCOMM 2018 Workshop on Kernel Bypassing Networks (KBNets 2018)

-Kernel-Bypass Networks (including, but not limited to RDMA and DPDK) have recently drawn much attention from the research community and the industry.
-Emerging applications such as AI training, distributed storage systems, and software middle-boxes/NFV have been shown to benefit significantly from technologies that bypass the conventional OS network stack.
-At the same time, recent switch and NIC developments (e.g., RoCE) have paved the way to the large-scale deployment of KBNets.
+Kernel Bypassing Networks (including, but not limited to RDMA, DPDK and SmartNIC) have recently drawn much attention from both the research community and the industry.
+Emerging applications such as AI training, distributed storage systems, virtual networking, and software middleboxes/NFV demand low latency, high bandwidth and low CPU overhead from the network, and have been shown to benefit significantly from technologies that bypass the conventional OS network stack.
+At the same time, recent switch and NIC developments (e.g., RoCE) have paved the way to the largescale deployment of KBNets.

-The ACM SIGCOMM Workshop on Kernel-Bypass Networks (KBNets’17) is organized with the goal of bringing together researchers from the networking, operating systems, and distributed systems communities to promote the development and evolution of kernel-bypass networks.
-We welcome submissions related to all aspects of KBNets and KBNets-based systems, including network/system architecture, design, implementation, simulation, modeling, analysis, and measurement.
+The ACM SIGCOMM Workshop on Kernel Bypassing Networks (KBNets 2018) is organized with the goal of bringing together researchers from the networking, operating systems, and distributed systems communities to promote the development and evolution of kernel bypassing networks.
+All submissions related to KBNets and KBNetsbased systems, including network/system architecture, design, implementation, programing language, simulation, modeling, analysis, and measurement will be welcome.
 We highly encourage novel and innovative early stage work that will encourage discussion and future research on KBNets.

 Topics of Interest

 Topics include but are not limited to:

 - Distributed systems that are based on kernel bypassing networks, e.g., AI training, distributed storage, database and inmemory caches

 - Data center network architectures for kernel bypassing networks